Mineaworld/Inventory-Management/README.md

 # Stock Management System

-A robust, full-stack inventory and stock management platform designed for modern businesses.
+A modern full-stack inventory and stock management platform designed for SMB (Small to Medium-sized Business ).
 Built with React, Laravel, and Inertia.js, this system delivers a seamless, bilingual (English/Khmer) experience for managing products, suppliers, and stock movements with real-time updates and a clean, responsive UI.

 ---